Kinetic limit for a chain of harmonic oscillators with a point Langevin thermostat: Preliminaries and statement of the main results

 and $\left(w_x(t)\right)_{t\ge0}$, $x\in\bbZ$ with $\left(w(t)\right)_{t\ge0}$, are i.i.d. one dimensional, real valued, non-anticipative standard Brownian motions, over some filtered probability space $(\Sigma,{\cal F},\left({\cal F}_t\right)_{t\ge0},\bbP)$.
 In addition,

 with

 A simple calculation shows that

 Parameters $\eps\gamma_0>0$, $\ga_1$ describe the strength of the inter-particle and thermostat noises, respectively.
-In what follows we shall assume that $\eps>0$ is small, that corresponds to the low density hypothesis that results in atoms suffering finitely many ''collisions'' in a macroscopic unit of time (Boltzmann-Grad limit).
-Although the noise considered here is continuous we believe that the results of the present paper extend to other type of noises, such as e.g. Poisson shots.
+In what follows we shall assume that $\eps>0$ is small, that corresponds to the {weak noise} hypothesis that results in atoms suffering finitely many ''collisions'' in a macroscopic unit of time (the Boltzmann-Grad limit).

 Since the vector field $Y_x$ is orthogonal both to a sphere ${\frak p}_{x-1}^2+{\frak p}_x^2+{\frak p}_{x+1}^2\equiv {\rm const}$ and plane ${\frak p}_{x-1}+{\frak p}_x+{\frak p}_{x+1}\equiv {\rm const}$, the inter-particle noise conserves locally the kinetic energy and momentum.